Jalin Hyatt: Professional career

 Hyatt was selected by the New York Giants in the third round as the 73rd overall pick in the 2023 NFL draft.
 On May 15, he signed his rookie contract with the team.
 He signed a 4 year contract.
-The deal was for 5.62 million with a 1 million dollar signing bonus.
+The deal was for $5.62 million with a 1 million dollar signing bonus.

 Hyatt was held without a catch in his NFL debut.
 The following week against the Arizona Cardinals, he caught two passes for 89 yards, including a 58-yard reception while the Giants were trailing, 20–0, that was cited by quarterback Daniel Jones as being "key" to the Giants comeback to win the game, 31–28.
 During Week 12 against the New England Patriots, Hyatt won the NFL's Pepsi offensive rookie of the week.
 Hyatt posted his first career 100-receiving yard game as he finished with 109 receiving yards.
 The Giants won 10–7.
 He finished his rookie season with 23 receptions for 373 receiving yards in 17 games and seven starts.

 In the 2024 season, he appeared in 16 games and had eight receptions for 62 yards.

+In the 2025 season, he appeared in 8 games and had five receptions for 35 yards.
+Hyatt was criticized for never catching a touchdown in his tenure with the Giants.

+Hyatt was waived after three seasons with the team on August 30, 2026 and re-signed to the practice squad.